 At about 10:30 a.m. the game field and challenge will be revealed and then students will go to the Keller Engineering Laboratories building to see game elements and pick up their kits.

-The 2018 season will include more than 3,600 teams — nearly 90,000 high school students and mentors — participating in 160 regional and district events worldwide.
-Teams work together to build, program and test robots with the guidance of adult mentors.
-The 2018 FIRST Championship will take place in Houston and Detroit in April.
+Teams will work together to build, program and test robots with the guidance of adult mentors.
+The 2019 FIRST Championship will take place in Houston and Detroit in April.

 FIRST was founded in 1989 to inspire an appreciation of science and technology in young people.
 Learn more at www.usfirst.org.